Comp2050-2024/assignment2_WonderWomen/deliverables/SDD.md

 |T010| Collecting feedback documents from initial users for adjustments| T009| 3| Milestone6|

-Describe the main tasks that need to be completed, in the form of a table.
-The table should include

-- An ID for the task
-- A description of the task
-- Dependencies, i.e. tasks that need to be completed before this task can start.
-- Effort.
-Since you do not know how, or even how many people work on the project, it does not make sense for this assignment to estimate workdays.
-Instead pick a suitable scale (S, M, L, XL or 1 to 5 stars or ...)
-- Milestone.
-Which milestone do they belong to?

 #### Risks (Lisa)

 A table with the following types of risks